Tulip Montessori

 My journey of self-discovery began as a Montessori educator, where I saw firsthand how this method helps children find their own inner light.
 By creating an environment that nurtures each child’s potential, we can guide them toward a lifetime of learning and fulfilment.

-Today, we perceive the world as a vast, singular community because our primary aim is to instill in children and ourselves the understanding that human life is universal and our choices impact everyone.
-We are interdependent; no one can detach themselves from this interconnected community.
+Today, we see the world as one large, interconnected community.
+At Tulip Montessori Daycare, we want children and the adults around them to understand that human life is universal and that our choices affect others.
+We are all interdependent; no one can truly stand apart from this shared human community.

-A definition of community is a group of people with different social and family conditions who come together to improve the physical, mental, social, and moral health of its members.
-The playgroup is also a kind of community.
+A community can be described as a group of people with different social and family backgrounds who come together to support the physical, mental, social, and moral well-being of its members.
+In this sense, our daycare group is also a community.

-There are different reasons why it may be desirable for a child to attend some type of formal community before three years old;
+There are several reasons why it can be valuable for a child to join a formal community such as a daycare group before the age of three:

 “…we must create an environment for the child wherein the child can carry out its experiments, an environment in which he finds the possibilities of carrying on his activities without being all the time chased away by adults.
 A sort of nursery world, a world made for the child.
 It is this which Montessori Schools aim at.
 There is a world of difference between the ordinary school where the idea is to teach the child, and ours where there is an environment of life for the child.”